mmistakes/minimal-mistakes/_posts/2017-10-19-AD-Attributes (LastLogon, LastLogonTimeStamp).md

             $DaysSinceLastActivity = ($now - $lastlogon).Days
         }
         else {
-  			# If a Writable doesn't contain the value, we need to catch that
+  			#If a Writable does not contain the value, we need to catch that
             if($dc -like "*s51*"){
                 $lastlogon = "N/F"
                 $DaysSinceLastActivity = "N/F"
-            # Because some users have never been on a certain RODC, we need to catch that too
+            #Because some users have never been on a certain RODC, we need to catch that too
              }else{
                 $lastlogon = "N/A"
                 $DaysSinceLastActivity = "N/A"